Scheduled MonumentsEnglandSettlement S of Bank House

 What is Settlement S of Bank House?

-Settlement S of Bank House is a prehistoric settlement located in Lincolnshire, England.
+Settlement S of Bank House is a prehistoric settlement site located in Lincolnshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004975.

 Who is responsible for protecting Settlement S of Bank House?